 Governance thresholds for minimum participation, approval threshold, and vote duration are levers that need to be adjusted for your DAO’s specific needs.
 There is no “one size fits all” approach.
 This guide outlines the concepts and main considerations as a starting point for you to experiment and iterate from.

-Minimum participation, or quorum, is the minimum level of participation required for a vote to be valid.
+Minimum participation, sometimes called quorum, is the minimum level of participation required for a vote to be valid.
 For example, in the case of wallet-based voting, imagine the quorum required 5% of the total voting power to participate.
 Say there’s a vote where 100% of people who participated voted “yes,” but only 2% of all wallets in the DAO voted.
 In this case, the vote would not be valid.
 The higher the quorum, the harder it is for votes to pass.
 In the case of token-weighted voting, quorum percentage refers to the percentage of the total supply of tokens that need to participate.

 Note that this threshold has different implications if you have token-based (1 token = 1 vote) or wallet-based (1 wallet = 1 vote) voting.
 In token-based voting, you could have 10% of tokens voting, but this might be less than 10% of of the people (or wallets) in the community.